 I am a post-doctoral researcher within the research project "Coordination Committees as Parliamentary Agenda Setter" (CoCoPAS) at the University of Bamberg (Germany).

-My research interests lie in the broad areas of European legislative politics, (focused on the European Parliament), political institutions, parties, political careers (particularly candidate selection), parliamentary behavior, representation and gender.
+My research interests lie in the broad areas of comparative political institutions, European legislative politics (focused on the European Parliament), parties, political careers (particularly candidate selection), parliamentary behavior, representation and gender.
 I am furthermore working on international political economy topics, public opinion, and multi-level governance.